 There are several loss possibilities for the Gudgeon.

-1. The Gudgeon was probably lost on April 18, 1944 after being bombed by Japanese naval aircraft of the 901st Air Group about 166 miles southwest of Iwo Jima.
+1. The Gudgeon was probably lost on April 18, 1944 after being bombed by Japanese naval aircraft of the 901st Air Group about 166 miles southeast of Iwo Jima.
 The Japanese report stated the planes dropped two bombs on a submarine and "The first bomb hit a bow, the second bomb direct on bridge.
 The center of the submarine burst open and oil pillars rose."
 The submarine was reported to have sunk quickly followed by a large undersea explosion.
-The reported location of the attack (22°-45' N, 143°-40' E) was within the Gudgeon's assigned patrol area.
+The reported location of the attack (22° 45' N, 143° 40' E) was within the Gudgeon's assigned patrol area.
 4

 2. The second possibility is a depth charge and bomb attack by unidentified IJN antisubmarine (ASW) surface vessels and possibly aircraft, on May 12, 1944, off Saipan.
 Three other American submarines patrolling off Saipan heard and reported this heavy ASW activity, which occurred about 140 miles south of the Gudgeon's second patrol area.
 This could have been an attack against a false contact by alert and aggressive Japanese ASW surface vessels and aircraft.
 5

 3. Loss as a result of an unreported enemy attack is also a possibility.
 This general area was a hotbed of activity during this period.
-There were numerous U.S. submarines and enemy ASW forces operating in the in the area.
+There were numerous U.S. submarines and enemy ASW forces operating the area.
 6

 For her first eight war patrols the Gudgeon received the coveted Presidential Unit Citation.
 She earned eleven battle stars for her World War II service.
 She was the first U.S. Navy submarine to sink an enemy warship in World War II - the Japanese submarine I-73.
 She was scored by JANAC with sinking 71,047 tons in twelve Japanese vessels.
 Her Alden-McDonald score is seventeen vessels sunk for 81,150 tons and eight vessels damaged for 33,997 tons.
 Her SORG score is twenty-four vessels sunk worth 166,400 tons and six vessels damaged worth 41,900 tons.
 7